Legal Header

 A hit is when a pipeline is damaged from contact during a ground disturbance but does not release a substance.
 Any person or company that damages a pipeline in Alberta while conducting a ground-disturbance activity must report the incident to the AER so that we can inspect the site to see if it is safe, that the pipeline has not been compromised, and that corrective action has been taken to prevent future occurrences.

-All companies must be registered with Utility Safety Partners (formerly Alberta One-Call), which helps excavators identify underground infrastructure within their dig area.
-Most pipeline hits are caused by the operators themselves when excavating, digging, trenching, or conducting other forms of ground disturbance near an existing pipeline.
+All companies must register their pipelines with Utility Safety Partners (formerly Alberta One-Call), which helps excavators identify underground infrastructure within their dig area.
+Most pipeline hits are caused by the operator when excavating, digging, trenching, or conducting other forms of ground disturbance near an existing pipeline.
 Under the Pipeline Rules, permission from the pipeline owner is required when working near an existing pipeline to reduce the chances of such an event.

 GSPT Releases

-GSPT releases are always aboveground releases and rated as a low consequence because very low volumes are released.
+GSPT releases generally occur aboveground and are rated as a low consequence because they involve releases of very small volumes.
 GSPT releases usually occur at a gasket, seal, packing gland, or threaded fitting and can be addressed by replacing the problematic gasket or seal or making routine mechanical adjustments, such as tightening bolts.
 Although these are typically maintenance issues, they are reportable incidents as per the Pipeline Act.

 Installation Leaks